dprabin25/BegineersRNA-Seq/README.md

 ## References

-Dawadi P., Pokharel B., Shrestha A., Niraula D., Naeema A., Miura S., Roy M.*, Nepal S.* (2025).
+Dawadi P., Pokharel B., Shrestha A., Niraula D., Naeem A., Miura S., Roy M.*, Nepal S.* (2025).
 From bench to bytes: A practical guide to RNA sequencing data analysis.
 Department of Biology, The University of Mississippi .
 Under review.

 --------
 ### Copyright 2025, Authors and University of Mississippi